 - $195 annual fee for the first year (usually $395 p.a.)

 - $5,000 minimum spend in 90 days required to earn 80,000 bonus points

 - Bonus points offer not available with switches, upgrades, customers accessing employee benefits or packages.

-Westpac has extended their offer of 80,000 Qantas or Altitude Rewards points plus a discounted first-year annual fee with the premium Altitude Black American Express and MasterCard until October.
+Westpac are offering a partner exclusive offer of 80,000 + 20,000 Qantas or Altitude Rewards points plus a $200 discount off the first-year annual fee (bringing it down to $195) with the Altitude Black American Express and MasterCard.